 Many of these casinos however are located close to urban areas, and therefore have large casino footprints.

-Similarly, there are six casinos scattered around Palm Springs.
+Similarly, there are seven casinos scattered around Palm Springs.

 List of Southern California Casinos